abik11/tips-tricks/CSharp.md

 ```

 ### Concurrent mode
+To turn on concurrency for your WCF service you have to add the following attribute for your service:
 ```csharp
 [ServiceBehaviour(ConcurrencyMode = ConcurrencyMode.Multiple)]
 ```

 ### Duplex method
 / wsDualHttpBinding /
 [ServiceContract(CallbackContract = typeof(IServiceCallback))]
 interface IService